catenare/devnotes/docs/DevJourn_18_june_2018.md

 * Just doing direct authentication and maybe password reset.
 Won't be able to register to the site.
 That's for the future front-end.
 * Old school CSS and html only.
 Focus on making the site responsive with html and css.
 Then add the javascript.
 * Going to work on the Nziswano - Put together at least the basic page.
+* Of course there was an issue.
+CNAME being overwritten in mkdocs file.
+Resolution seems to be to create a CNAME file with your domain name in the docs directory.
+We will see if this works.